 Weight Loss Maintenance Research

-We are actively recruiting research participants for our study and we are looking for:
+We are actively recruiting two groups of participants for our study and we are looking for:

-- have had a BMI over 30 when they started off with their weight loss journey and preferably underwent this weight loss within the last 2-3 years.
+1. Lost at least 10% of their initial weight, had a BMI over 30 when they started with their weight loss journey and preferably underwent this weight loss within the last 2 years.

 2. Are weight stable (i.e. have not gained or lost a significant amount of weight over the last 5years)

 If you meet the criteria above and would like to take part in the study, please contact:

 Ms Trinity Rudner (Study Coordinator)